‘Twin Peaks,’ ‘Z Nation’ Actor’s Extreme Violence Described On Bizarre 911 Calls, Held On Attempted Murder

 — Buckle up America (@HornigCynthia) September 15, 2017

-When police arrived Lindholm ran out of the store, with cops giving chase behind him.
+When police arrived, Lindholm ran out of the store, with cops giving chase behind him.
 They cornered him in an alley, where he surrendered without incident, according to Fox News.

 Lindholm was seen on the surveillance cameras at the 420 Lingerie Boutique brutally beating and choking his girlfriend.
 He was also seen hitting her with the baseball bat more than a dozen times on that video.
 He was beating her with the bat in the head and body on this surveillance video footage, reports Fox News.
 The victim later told the cops that Lindholm threatened to kill her at that time.